Choose your issue below:

 First thing you will need is a USB Pen 8GB+ or a blank DVD if you have a DVDRW

-Once you have this, you will need to create a USB pen or a DVD using this tool > https://www.microsoft.com/en-gb/software-download/windows10
+Once you have this, you will need to create a USB pen or a DVD using the below tool:

 Once this is installed you can use this to create a DVD or USB pen for install, follow on-screen instructions, do not just copy the tool to the pen.

-Once this is created, you can install Windows as below:
+Once it says it is created, you can install Windows as below:

-1. Turn on your computer so that Windows starts normally or you get the error, insert the Windows 10 installation disc or USB flash drive, and then shut down your computer.
+1. Turn on your computer so that Windows starts normally or you get the error, insert the Windows 10 installation disc or USB flash drive, and then shut down your computer or turn it off.